-DATAHUB4AGROFOOD ambitiously aims to develop a central data sharing platform for the sector.
-For this project, ILVO is cooperating with the Smart Digital Farming (SDF) Innovative Business Network and six companies and agricultural organizations (AVEVE, Boerenbond, CRV, DGZ, Innovatiesteunpunt, Milcobel).
+The ambitious aim of DATAHUB4AGROFOOD is to develop a central data sharing platform for the sector.
+For this project, ILVO is cooperating with the Smart Digital Farming (SDF) Innovative Company Network and six companies and agricultural organizations (AVEVE, Boerenbond, CRV, DGZ, Innovatiesteunpunt, Milcobel).
 The data-sharing platform should make it possible to exchange data professionally, smoothly and fairly.
 The platform bears the name "DjustConnect".
-The partners are paying the utmost attention to security, respect for data privacy and the preservation of data ownership.
-ERDF (European Regional Development Fund) is providing almost half a million € support.
+The partners give utmost attention to security, respect for data privacy and the preservation of data ownership.
+ERDF (European Regional Development Fund) is providing almost half a million euros in financial support.

 The effectiveness of DjustConnect lies, among other things, in its ‘one-to-many data sharing system’.
 On the one hand, data providers share their data with many (potential) consumers via a one-time connect action.
 On the other hand, the one-time connect action gives data consumers (potential) access to data from different data providers.
 DjustConnect makes data sharing technically easier, guarantees respect for everyone's ownership, and stimulates and support innovation in the agri-food sector.